-The role of translation, the passage between gesture, body and voice, the shift from Chinese into English and back again, the relationship between performance and prints this is the sense contained within my work.
-Always movement across surfaces, entering and exiting backwards and forwards therefore I cannot settle on any one point.
-I am in flux, restless: a pure relationship between motion and the void.
+The role of translation, the passage between gesture, body and voice, the shift from Chinese into English and back again, the relationship between live performance and the result from the action.
+Always movement across surfaces, entering and exiting backwards and forwards.
+I can not settle on one point, I am in flux, restless.

-My name is Echo Morgan, My real Chinese name is Xie Rong.
-I grew up in ChengDu, the pandas’ home in South-West China.
-I moved to the UK when I was 19.
+My name is Xie Rong.
+I grew up in ChengDu.
+The pandas’ home in south-west of China, I moved to UK when I was 19.
 In my work I take on the role of director, performer, narrator,and filmmaker.
-I am collecting and collaging encounters, voices, texts, and images from my cultural roots in China and my daily life in the UK.
-Through the mediums of performance and film I explore the intrinsic and complex relationship between violence, beauty, and vulnerability, re-examining how these antipodal constructs impact ideas of the ‘self’ and the body.
-There are three paths in my work: Narrative, Live performance and performance Photographs: My narrative is rooted with my family history.
+I collecting and collaging encounters, voices, texts, images and objects from my culture roots in China and my daily life in UK.
+Through the mediums of performance and painting.
+I explore the intrinsic and complex relationship between violence, beauty, and vulnerability, re-examining how these antipodal constructs impact ideas of the ‘self’ and the body.
+My narrative is rooted with my family history.
 I explore my individual memory that is deeply embodied with China’s complex society – one that had undergone a series of philosophical, ideological and political transformations.
-They show as films, little books, short stories and audio pieces.
-In live performance I often transform the surface of my body into symbols: Chinese national flag, blue and white porcelain, gold fish, Chinese landscape painting, rice balls and jade.
-I manipulate contemporary meaning into tradition iconography.
-I often invite viewers to participate, drawing strength from the audiences’ emotional vulnerability, and feelings of uneasiness, to complete the performance as a whole.
+I often invite viewers to participate, drawing strength from the audiences’ emotional vulnerability and feelings of uneasiness to complete the performance as a whole.
 Here, my emotions become entwined with the audiences’, creating a symbiotic relationship based on control and power.
-All the fragments act as a mechanical reproduction circle based on my Buddism philosophy of Samsara.